okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 The goal of SCIM is to securely automate the exchange of user identity data between your company's cloud applications and any service providers, such as enterprise SaaS applications.

 Managing user lifecycles in your organization is a fundamental business problem.
 Hiring new employees is just the first step - you also need to provision the applications that they need for their job, enforce the corporate security policies, and update their user accounts as they advance through their time with your company.
 At the end of their employment period, you need to make sure that all access is quickly and thoroughly revoked across all applications.
-Handling all of this can be time consuming and error prone if done manually.
+Handling all of this can be a time-consuming and error-prone process if done manually.

 ![SCIM Lifecycle](/img/oin/scim_lifecycle.png "User lifecycle diagram: 1 - new employee 2 - provision applications 3 - enforce security 4 - update user information 5 - offboard")